signalfx/signalfx-agent/README.md

 There are some monitors and observers that require special permissions, as noted below.

 - Full access of `signalfx-agent` and Windows Management Instrumentation (`Winmgmt`) for the user.
 See [Method 3: Use Subinacl.exe](https://docs.microsoft.com/en-us/troubleshoot/windows-server/windows-security/grant-users-rights-manage-services#method-3-use-subinaclexe) on the Microsoft documentation site for information on granting users rights.
 - Full access rights `SC_MANAGER_ALL_ACCESS (0xF003F)` for the Security Compliance Manager (SCM).
-Use use the following command to grant rights to the user:
+Use the following command to grant rights to the user:
 ```bash
 sc.exe sdset SCMANAGER "D:(A;;0xF003F;;;<SID of user>)(all other existing rights)"
 ```